csswizardry/csswizardry.github.com/_posts/2017-05-23-little-things-i-like-to-do-with-git.md

 ### <ins datetime="2025-06-02">Yesterday’s Work</ins>

-Similarly, if you want to remind yourself of yesterday’s work—in advance of your standup, for example—we have:
+Similarly, if you want to remind yourself of yesterday’s work — in advance of your standup, for example — we have:

 ```bash
 $ git log --since='yesterday.midnight' --until='midnight' --all --no-merges --oneline --author=<your email address>